"Granny tax" is hard sell for Conservatives

 Yet Osborne went ahead with the measure because he is convinced that the 50p rate sent out a negative message to investors that was harmful to growth, while failing to raise significant amounts of cash because of widespread avoidance.

-Whatever the rights and wrongs, such details are hard to sell to the electorate in one catchy turn of phrase, while the opposition Labour party was quick to coin the slogan "a budget for the millionaires, not the millions".
+But such details are hard to sell to the electorate in one catchy turn of phrase, while the opposition Labour party was quick to coin the slogan "a budget for the millionaires, not the millions".

-Cameron has succeeded in softening that image in terms of social attitudes, notably through his support for gay marriage after decades of anti-gay stances by the party, but in economic terms the "nasty party" label still rings true to many Britons.
+Cameron has succeeded in softening their image in terms of social attitudes, notably through his support for gay marriage after decades of anti-gay stances by the party, but in economic terms the "nasty party" label still rings true to many Britons.

 The Liberal Democrats have seen their support collapse since they joined the coalition because they have been associated with austerity measures that many of their voters do not support.